 Months of entry

-- This programme is designed for people at different stages in their professional careers from a range of backgrounds in education and allied fields such as social work, health and policing.
+- This programme is designed for people at different stages in their professional careers from a range of backgrounds in education and allied fields such as social work, psychology, health and policing.

 - There is a focus on collaborative learning, drawing on your own experiences and those of your academic colleagues.